Yep, the false notion of two sides that must somehow be balanced has a lot to answer for.

 mossman

-Als Antwort auf Natasha Jay 🇪🇺 • • •Sa vision était de défendre et agir pour l'Empire britannique.
+Als Antwort auf Natasha 🇪🇺 • • •Sa vision était de défendre et agir pour l'Empire britannique.

 Je pense que c'est un très mauvais choix que de le poser en antithèse d'Hitler.